Elisabeth Moss Wins Her First Emmy for The Handmaid's Tale at the 2017 Emmy Awards

 NBC; AMC; Sundance; Hulu / E!
 Illustration

 Earlier in the night, Elisabeth caught up E!
-News' Giuliana Rancic about dished on the hilarious way she found out she got the nod for her turn in Margaret Atwood's dark dystopian tale.
+News' Giuliana Rancic about dished on the hilarious way she found out she got the nod for her turn in the dark dystopian tale, based on Margaret Atwood's 1985 novel.

 "I got a text with a GIF of Anthony Rizzo from the Chicago Cubs clapping," she said.
 "I mean, that's always a good thing, Anthony Rizzo with his shirt off.
 That's always good news."